Akiu, Miyagi

 Akiu (秋保町, Akiu-chō) was a town located in Natori District, Miyagi Prefecture from 1967 to 1988.
 It is now the western part of Taihaku-ku, Sendai.

 Geography

 Most of the town limits are forest, and it is the drainage basin of Natori River.
-The town has many tourism resources from Akiu Waterfalls to Rairaikyo, to Akiu Hot Springs and Futakuchi Hot Springs.
+The town has many tourist attractions, such as Akiu Great Falls, Rairaikyo, Akiu Hot Springs and Futakuchi Hot Springs.